 As previously discussed, due to the inevitable nature of L1 use and its beneficial effect on students' improvement in TL acquisition, the English-only policy which considers codeswitching and other bilingual practices as an obstacle to effective language learning needs to be revisited (Gallagher, 2020).
 The present study might raise some important implications for EFL theoreticians and practitioners.
 Taking into consideration the changes in attitudes about the possible role L1 can have in EFL contexts, the results of this study will provide the teacher educators and principals of private language institutes with useful information regarding teachers' and students' perceptions of L1 use in an EFL context.
 As Sali (2014) pointed out, teachers in her study did not seem to have any specific policies regarding L1 and L2 use.
 And there is no theoretical framework based on which teachers can make informed decisions in relation to L1 use (Gallagher, 2020).
-Therefore, considering the importance of teachers' and students' opinions about L1 use, the results of the current study can hopefully help teacher educators reconsider their beliefs about teachers' use of L1 and provide teachers are discouraged from using the students' L1 in many countries (Littlewood & Yu, 2011) and almost all private language institutes in Iran share this same opinion regarding CS (Samar & Moradkhani, 2014).
+Therefore, considering the importance of teachers' and students' opinions about L1 use, the results of the current study can hopefully help teacher educators reconsider their beliefs about teachers' use of L1 and provide teachers with clear guidelines on when and how to use the students' L1 effectively.
+Teachers are discouraged from using the students' L1 in many countries (Littlewood & Yu, 2011) and almost all private language institutes in Iran share this same opinion regarding CS (Samar & Moradkhani, 2014).